 “In addition to its best-in-class DUB technology platform, Mission has researchers with a unique understanding of the science behind Alzheimer’s and Parkinson’s diseases.
 I am thrilled to have the opportunity to continue to support the Company as it works towards developing new treatments that positively impact the lives of patients with these debilitating diseases.”

 Prior to his role at AbbVie, Dr. Summers was Divisional Vice President of Advanced Technology with Abbott, where he managed the organisation responsible for the diverse technologies and services that enable effective drug discovery research across the company.
 He has established new research sites in Cambridge, Massachusetts and Shanghai, China and led the way in refocusing the research strategies of this global organisation.
 He has also championed multiple successful deals, collaborations and investments and advanced more than 20 compounds into clinical development.

 Dr. Summers earned his Bachelor of Science degree, summa cum laude, in chemistry from Denison University and his doctorate in organic chemistry from Harvard University.

 |Mission Therapeutics Ltd

 Melanie Toyne-Sewell / Eileen Paul

 About Mission Therapeutics

-In February 2016, Mission completed an $86m financing that was led by Imperial Innovations (now part of IP Group) and Woodford Patient Capital Trust, and included participation from existing investors Sofinnova Partners, Roche Venture Fund, Pfizer Venture Investments and SR One.
+In February 2016, the Company completed an $86m financing that was led by Imperial Innovations (now part of IP Group) and Woodford Patient Capital Trust and included participation from existing investors Sofinnova Partners, Roche Venture Fund, Pfizer Venture Investments and SR One.
 Mission Therapeutics was founded in 2011 and is based at the Babraham Research Campus, Cambridge, UK.